Affine noncommutative geometry: 15d. Small dimensions

 Observe the analogy with the basic discussion about hypersurfaces, and about basic affine geometry in general, from the end of chapter 13.
 In both cases indeed we are led to an interesting mix of basic algebraic geometry and operator theory, and with the operator theory component potentially ranging from very basic to very complicated.

-Finally, let us remind again that all this mathematical fun is potentially interesting, in connection with questions in quantum physics, because according to \cite{bdd}, \cite{bd+}, the quantum isometry group $PO_3^+=PU_3^+$ of the free Klein bottle $P^2_+$ acts on the quark part of the Standard Model triple, in Chamseddine-Connes formulation \cite{cc1}, \cite{cc2}.
+Finally, let us remind again that all this mathematical fun is potentially interesting, in connection with questions in quantum physics, because according to \cite{bdd}, \cite{bd+}, the quantum isometry group $PO_3^+=PU_3^+$ of the free projective space $P^2_+$ acts on the quark part of the Standard Model triple, in Chamseddine-Connes formulation \cite{cc1}, \cite{cc2}.

 You might say here, not serious all this, because modern physics means doing complicated QFT, or string theory, ADS/CFT, and so on.
 But hey, isn't modern physics coming from Pauli discovering the Pauli matrices, then Dirac discovering the Dirac matrices, then Gell-Mann discovering the Gell-Mann matrices.
 So, there are probably still many things to be discovered, simple and useful, why not in relation with the above.